 - To the right of Start from Scratch, click the picture of the previous floor/level to use it as a template for the new floor/level.

 - The upper floor/level appears in Home Designer.
-Click the red Mode button and open Windows etc mode.
+Open Windows etc mode.
 Notice that the stairs are in the same location.

 - For Type, click Below Floor.
 This means the stairs will be going down.

 - At this point, you can add, remove, or move walls, windows and other elements of this floor/level of your design, or you can move on to Step 3 - Add railings to the stair opening.

 Step 3 - Add Railings to the Upper-Level Stair Opening

 The upper floor or level will have an opening in the floor for the stairs.
 Here's how to add a railing to the opening.

 - Click Menu and under View, click Always Furniture.
 This allows you to see the stair (and any furniture you have placed on the level) in any mode.

 - Click the Divider tool and draw a divider line around the stairwell opening where the railing will be placed.